mnigro9/SARdBScene/README.md

 - notebook performing model training and evaluation for audio source counting and speaker counting in the different scenes.

+# Additional Files for making the audio mixtures (requires separate download of isolated source sounds obtained from references)

+sardbscene_speech_data_creation.py
+* file for preprocessing AMI speech corpus into 10 s chunks and acquiring annotations of speech for speaker diarization, speaker counting, and transcribed text

+sardbscene_scaper_make_scenes.py
+* file for using scaper library to create sound effect soundscapes and overall SARdBScene data with annotations.
+Includes parts for combining speech components with sound effect soundscapes.

 # Citing
 If using the SARdBScene dataset or any of this repository please cite our paper: